Varaha

-Varaha (वराह, Varāha, "boar") is an avatar of the Hindu god Vishnu, in the form of a boar.
+Varaha (वराह, Varāha, "boar") is the avatar of the Hindu god Vishnu, in the form of a boar.
 Varaha is generally listed as third in the Dashavatara, the ten principal avatars of Vishnu.

-Varaha is most commonly associated with the legend of lifting the Earth (personified as the goddess Bhudevi) out of the cosmic ocean.
-When the asura Hiranyaksha stole the earth and hid her in the primordial waters, Vishnu appeared as Varaha to rescue her.
-Varaha slew the asura, and retrieved the Earth from the ocean, lifting it on his tusks, and restored Bhudevi to her place in the universe.
+In legend, when the demon Hiranyaksha steals the earth goddess Bhumi and hid her in the primordial waters, Vishnu appears as Varaha to rescue her.
+Varaha kills Hiranyaksha and retrieves the earth from the cosmic ocean, lifting her on his tusks, and restores her to her place in the universe.

-Varaha may be depicted as completely a boar or in an anthropomorphic form, with a boar's head and the human body.
-His consort, Bhudevi, the personified Earth, is often depicted as a young woman, lifted by Varaha.
+Varaha is depicted as a boar or in an anthropomorphic form, with a boar's head and the human body.
+Varaha is often depicted lifting his consort Bhumi, the earth.

 Etymology and other names

-The deity Varaha derives its name from the Sanskrit word varāha (Devanagari: वराह, varāha) meaning "boar" or "wild boar".
+The deity Varaha derives its name from the Sanskrit word varaha (Devanagari: वराह, varāha) meaning "boar" or "wild boar".

+The word varāha is from Proto-Indo-Iranian term warāȷ́ʰá, meaning boar.
+It is thus related to Avestan varāza, Kurdish beraz, Middle Persian warāz, and New Persian gorāz (گراز), all meaning "wild boar".

 The Sanskrit grammarian and etymologist Yaska (circa 300 BCE) states that the word varaha originates from the root √hr.
-The Monier-Williams dictionary states that the root √hr means "'to offer/present', 'to outdo, eclipse, surpass', 'to enrapture, charm, [and] fascinate', and 'to take away or remove evil or sin'" and also "to take away, carry off, seize, deprive of, steal, [or] rob".
+The Monier-Williams dictionary states that the root √hr means "'to offer', 'to outdo, eclipse, surpass', 'to enrapture, charm, fascinate', and 'to take away or remove evil or sin'" and also "to take away, carry off, seize, deprive of, steal, rob".

-As per Yaska, the boar is a beast that "tears up the roots, or he tears up all the good roots" is thus called varaha.
+As per Yaska, the boar is an animal that "tears up the roots, or it tears up all the good roots" is thus called varaha.
 The word varaha is found in the Rigveda, for example, in its verses such as 1.88.5, 8.77.10 and 10.28.4 where it means "wild boar".

-The word also means "rain cloud" and is symbolic in some Rigvedic hymns, such as Vedic demon Vritra being called a varaha in Rigvedic verses 1.61.7 and 10.99.6, and Soma's epithet being a varaha in 10.97.7.
+The word also means "rain cloud" and is symbolic in some Rigvedic hymns, such as Vedic deity Vritra being called a varaha in Rigvedic verses 1.61.7 and 10.99.6, and Soma's epithet being a varaha in 10.97.7.
 Later the rain-relationship led the connotation of the term evolve into vara-aharta, which means "bringer of good things" (rain), which also mentioned by Yaska.

 Yaska mentions a third meaning of the word varaha.
 The Vedic group of Angirases are called varahas or collectively a varahavah.

-The god Varaha is also called referred by the epithet sukara (Sanskrit सूकर, sūkara), meaning 'wild boar', which also used in the Rigveda (e.g. 7.55.4) and Atharva Veda (e.g. 2.27.2).
-The word literally means "the animal that makes a peculiar nasal sound in respiration"; in the Bhagavata Purana, Varaha is referred to Sukara, when he is born from the god Brahma's nostril.
+The god Varaha is also called referred by the epithet sukara (Sanskrit सूकर, sūkara), meaning 'wild boar', which also used in the Rigveda (e.g. 7.55.4) and the Atharvaveda (e.g. 2.27.2).
+The word literally means "the animal that makes a peculiar nasal sound in respiration"; in the Bhagavata Purana, Varaha is referred to Sukara, when he is born from the god Brahma's nostrils.